arshikhan229/voice_psycho/README.md

 - Hugging Face for providing the Transformers library.
 - The authors of the SpeechRecognition, gTTS, and pydub libraries for their invaluable tools.

----

-You can create a file named `README.md` in your project directory and copy the above content into it.
-This will provide a comprehensive guide for users who want to understand and use the `voice_psycho.py` script.
-If you have any specific details or additional instructions to include, feel free to modify the README accordingly.